kubesphere/website/content/en/docs/devops-user-guide/examples/a-maven-project.md

 ### Prepare for the Maven project

 - Ensure you build the Maven project successfully on the development device.
 - Add the Dockerfile to the project repository to build the image.
-Fore more information, refer to <https://github.com/kubesphere/devops-java-sample/blob/master/Dockerfile-online>.
+For more information, refer to <https://github.com/kubesphere/devops-java-sample/blob/master/Dockerfile-online>.
 - Add the YAML file to the project repository to deploy the workload.
 For more information, refer to <https://github.com/kubesphere/devops-java-sample/tree/master/deploy/dev-ol>.
 If there are different environments, you need to prepare multiple deployment files.

 ### Create credentials